-San Sebastian, in the northern Basque country, is one of my favorite places in Spain.
+San Sebastian, in the northern Basque country, is one of the coolest and most elegant places in Spain.
 Not as flashy as some of the southern beach towns of the Costa del Sol, San Sebastian doesn’t offer a whole lot in the way of attractions.
 What it does offer though, it does incredibly well.
-And that is beautiful beaches, stunning views, and some of the best food in all of Spain.
+And that is beautiful beaches, stunning views, and some of the best food in Spain.

 In summer, there’s no better place to be in San Sebastian than on one of the city’s beaches.
 Less than a 10-minute walk from the outskirts of the city, Playa de la Concha is the main and most popular beach in the center of the bay.
 Stake out a square of sand and enjoy the sun and sea.
 Pick up rental kayaks on the slightly smaller Playa de Ondarreta or head to Playa de la Zurriola to surf some great waves (you can also rent boogie boards or take surfing lessons here).
 All three beaches are connected by a series of promenades where locals and visitors walk hand-in-hand or bike and rollerblade.